 Incorrect positioning while breastfeeding can also lead to a poor latch, which can make your nipples painful.

 Sometimes babies will unlatch mid-feed.
 So, if your baby unlatches from your breast while feeding, give them a minute before reattaching, as they may just want a rest from feeding.
-You can then try these top tips to help them re-latch:

 If you're concerned about your baby's breastfeeding habits, don't hesitate to get their feeding position and latch checked by your health visitor, midwife or a lactation consultant.